EDemerzel/create-wsl2-vivo-dev-env/readme.md

 Who is this designed for?
 ------------------------------------
-This script can be used by any dev, but is specifically created for a VIVO dev that may also want or have the need to use that env for other projects.\
+This script (setup_dev_env_in_wsl2.sh) can be used by any dev, but is specifically created for a VIVO dev that may also want or have the need to use that env for other projects.

 It is designed to be used the WSL2 on Windows 10 Build 2004 or higher and with the Ubuntu 18.04 Distro.

+The PowerShell script is to assist those that currently do not have WSL2 installed.
+You should reboot after running.

 Sets up the following within WSL2
 ------------------------------------